Apixaban Uses and Side Effects

 Apixaban prevents specific blood clotting factors from functioning.
 This medication works as an anticoagulant, which prevents blood from clotting.

-Apixaban is suggested to patients with atrial fibrillation, risk of stroke or blood clots.
+Apixaban is suggested for patients with atrial fibrillation, risk of stroke or blood clots.

 This medication is often used to reduce the risk of blood clots.
-Apixaban is also authorised for treating deep vein thrombosis (DVT) and pulmonary embolism (PE) and preventing new blood clots from developing.
+Apixaban is also authorised to treat deep vein thrombosis (DVT) and pulmonary embolism (PE) and prevent new blood clots from developing.

 Usage of Apixaban